dunyenghuh/dunyenghuh/README.md

 ### Hi there 👋

+My name is Dunyeng(Daniel) Huh, and I am a current Masters student at Northwestern's Analytics program.
+<br> I am a data scientist with interest in statistical analysis and machine learning.
+My github repositories show my past projects on prediction / classification / NLP / clustering / Time Series Analysis.

+You can also check me out from Linkedin and email me as well.

+Have a nice day!

 <!--
 **dunyenghuh/dunyenghuh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.